 The Loyola Externship Program is designed to provide students with practical experience under the supervision of a judge or attorney and a supervising attorney from the School of Law.
 This program provides students with the opportunity to develop practice ready and problem solving skills while working at an approved field placement outside of the classroom.

 Students may select from a variety of externship opportunities.
 Students may earn 2 or 3 hours of academic credit per semester.
 A student may earn up to 8 hours of academic credit after completion of all required first year course work.
 Students who have secured an externship field placement are also required to enroll in an extern seminar course.
 This course has been designed to complement the field work performed by the student.
 This course incorporates and emphasizes professional responsibility and ethics in all classroom assignments and activities.

 Externship Application Process:

 The School of Law makes every effort to assist students throughout the school year in obtaining appropriate and approved judicial externships.
-Information sessions, both group and individual are offered by Maureen Kieffer, Associate Director of Career Services each semester.
+Information sessions, both group and individual are offered by Associate Director of Career Services, Professor Maureen Kieffer each semester.
 During those sessions, students have the opportunity to learn about the judicial externship opportunities that are available to students, as well as the application process.
 Resumes are collected in the fall semester for spring judicial externships and in the spring semester for fall and summer judicial externships through Symplicity.
 The School of Law will prepare the resume packets and send them to the judges that participate in our externship program.
-The School of Law's internal application and Supervisor’s Agreement are included below.
+Instructions and general information regarding the collection process using Symplicity is included below.